 You might ask yourself questions and work through the answers as a form of problem-solving.

 Hearing your own inner voice isn’t itself harmful.
-But some forms of internal monologue can cause auditory hallucinations, when you may believe you’re hearing voices that aren’t actually there.
+But some forms of internal monologue can be related to auditory hallucinations, when you may believe you’re hearing voices that aren’t actually there.

-Your inner voice may also have negative effects if you primarily experience self-criticism on a regular basis.
+Your inner voice may also have negative effects if you primarily experience self-criticism regularly.
 Such negative “self-talk” can influence your overall mood and self-esteem.

 - Inner speech can help support working memory.
 You may also talk to yourself when you’re preparing a speech or a presentation, where you “play” what you’re going to say in your mind ahead of time.
 Another example is replaying instructions in your mind.

-- Internal monologue may also come in the form of a conversation with yourself.
+- An internal monologue may also come in the form of a conversation with yourself.
 For example, you might play out a conversation in your mind when you’re trying to solve a problem.

 - Internal voices can also come in the form of having songs stuck in your head.
 Or perhaps you may replay a favorite movie or podcast in your mind.
 When you read a book, you might “hear” your own voice going over the words.

 If you’ve been told that you’re too hard on yourself, you may consider focusing on what your inner voice tells you.
 While occasional self-criticism is to be expected from time to time, a consistently critical inner voice isn’t considered healthy.

 A critical inner voice may develop during times of extreme stress.
 It’s also sometimes seen in mental health conditions, such as anxiety and depression.

 In such cases, your mind may engage in negative self-talk by criticizing the way you work, socialize, participate in family circles, and more.

 While stopping negative self-talk isn’t as simple as turning off a switch, mindfully engaging in more positive self-talk can help override critical thoughts.